Coarsening transitions of wet liquid foams under microgravity conditions: Coarsening Models

 The LSW mean field theory for coarsening of dilute dispersions (\textit{i.e.} in the limit $\phi \rightarrow 1$) predicts that the coarsening rate $\Omega_r$ for the number average radius $R_{10}$ (first moment of the size distribution) is:

 where $\gamma$ is the liquid-gas surface tension, $D_m$ the gas diffusion coefficient in the liquid, $He$ the Henry solubility coefficient of the gas in the liquid (expressed in mole m$^{-3}$ Pa$^{-1}$), and $V_m$ the gas molar volume.
 The dimensionless function $g(\phi)$ expresses the dependency of the coarsening rate with $\phi$.
 By construction, $g(\phi)=1$ for $\phi=1$.
 Different predictions of $g(\phi)$ have been proposed, mainly in order to describe the coarsening of grains in annealing alloys.
-Measurements in alloys with continuous phase volume fractions between 40\% and 80\% showed that $g(\phi)$ varies by a factor of about 3~\cite{baldan2002review}.
-In these systems, each phase is heterogeneous, and the grain boundaries are anisotropic.
+Measurements in alloys with continuous phase volume fractions between 40\% and 80\% showed that $g(\phi)$ varies by a factor of about 3 (see reference ~\cite{baldan2002review}).
+In these systems, each phase is anisotropic and sometimes heterogeneous, and the grain boundaries do not have a unique energy, in contrast to the interfacial tension is foams.
 These features bring complexity in predicting realistic kinetic evolutions.
 Experiments with emulsions of variable continuous phase volume fraction are scarce.
 They, however, also suggest that $g(\phi)$ does not change rapidly with $\phi$ (it increases by less than a factor 2 between $\phi$=90\% and $\phi$= 98\% in ref~\cite{ariyaprakai2010influence}).
-As emulsions, bubbly liquids are simpler model systems than alloys, because each phase and their interface are ideally homogeneous and isotropic.
+Like emulsions, bubbly liquids are simpler model systems than alloys, because each phase and their interface are ideally homogeneous and isotropic.